Aylesbury Gardening Society

-In 2016, for the third year, the Society has run the Schools Potato Challenge.
-Thirteen completed the competition.
-These schools were Broughton Infant, Broughton Junior, Harding House 6 th Form, Haydon Abbey, Oak Green, Pebble Brook (3classes), St Edward’s Catholic Junior, St Louis Catholic Combined, Stocklake Park, Thomas Hickman and Turnfurlong Junior.
+For the fourth year the Society has run the Schools Potato Challenge: fourteen completed the competition.
+These schools were Bedgrove Infant, Broughton Infant, Broughton Junior, Harding House 6 th Form, Haydon Abbey, Oak Green, Pebble Brook (3classes), St Edward’s Catholic Junior, Stocklake Park, Thomas Hickman, Turnfurlong Junior and William Harding Combined.

-Each school was provided with three 17lt potato growing bags; compost; 3 seed potatoes (one each of Lady Christl, Kestrel and Red Duke of York) and a small quantity of organic fertiliser.
+Each school was provided with three 17lt potato growing bags; compost; 3 seed potatoes (one each of Abbot, Kestrel and Red Duke of York) and a small quantity of organic fertiliser.

 The resulting crops were weighed in early July and the top 3 schools were: